SpikeInterface/spikely/docs/source/overview.rst

 to go.

-Spikely, on the other hand, is intended for users who want to take advantage of SpikeInterface's data processing capabilities, without directly working in Python.
+Spikely, on the other hand, is intended for users who want to take advantage of SpikeInterface's data processing capabilities without directly working in Python.
 Instead, Spikely provides a graphical user interface on top of SpikeInterface optimized for the pipelining of extracelluar data.